jwmullally/dracut-iscsi-target/README.md

 the `/lib/modules/$(uname -r)` folder for that kernel will be missing, and it will not be possible to load any kernel modules not already stored in the initrd from the old ISO.

+### Why is dracut hostonly disabled by default?

+Dracut by default sets `hostonly=yes`, which causes the generated initrd images to only contain the kernel modules necessary to boot the current system.
+This keeps the initrd sizes small, which is important when `/boot` is a small seperate partition and around 5 previous kernels are installed.

+While using this package and potentially installing new kernels when running under either the iSCSI initiator and original host, different kernel modules would end up in the initrd depending on which host the image was updated.
+Setting `hostonly=no` means the same modules will be included no matter which host it is generated on, and keeps the initrd image consistent and predictable, at the cost of extra space.

+If you want to set `hostonly=yes`, you'll probably want to also define all necessary modules for both hosts with `add_drivers+="..."`.

 ## Troubleshooting